Rascal Flatts: Touring

 Rascal Flatts has enjoyed financial success as a touring act.
-Nielsen reported that the band was the top selling artist in 2006: "Rascal Flatts was the biggest selling artist, with nearly 5 million physical album sales and nearly 4 million digital track sales."
-They had their first headlining tour beginning in Fall 2002, and by 2005 they were among the top 25 tours of the year, grossing $26.3 million in 777,384 tickets sold, according to Billboard Boxscore.
+Nielsen reported that the band was the top-selling artist in 2006: "Rascal Flatts was the biggest-selling artist, with nearly 5 million physical album sales and nearly 4 million digital track sales."
+They had their first headlining tour in 2002, and by 2005 they were among the top 25 tours of the year, grossing $26.3 million in 777,384 tickets sold, according to Billboard Boxscore.
 Their follow-up tour in 2006 grossed $46.2 million, drawing more than a million people to 79 shows.
-Rascal Flatts had the third-highest US country tour in 2007, grossing $34 million from 588,009 tickets sold.
+Rascal Flatts had the third-highest U.S. country tour in 2007, grossing $34 million from 588,009 tickets sold.
 The group grossed $16.8 million from their summer tour.
 Rascal Flatts' shows are heavy on special effects, including videos, pyrotechnics and laser lights.

-In 2013, Rascal Flatts were in Australia for the first time headlining CMC Rocks The Hunter 2013, a three-day festival from March 15 to 17.
-They closed the proceedings.
-Between 2004 and 2012, Rascal Flatts sold over 7 million tickets, making them one of the top selling music acts in that time.
+In 2013, Rascal Flatts was in Australia for the first time, headlining CMC Rocks the Hunter 2013, a three-day festival from March 15 to 17.
+They closed the show.
+Between 2004 and 2012, Rascal Flatts sold over 7 million tickets, making them one of the top-selling music acts in that time.
 In 2012, Rascal Flatts began the year with their "Thaw Out 2012" tour adding 47 additional dates on the Farmers Insurance Presents "Changed Tour" to bring the 2012 year-end total to just over 60 concerts and 1 million fans attending shows in the year alone.
-On April 9, 2013, the group announced that they would co-headline a show with Journey on August 1 at Hersheypark Stadium with The Band Perry and Cassadee Pope as openers.
+On April 9, 2013, the group announced that they would co-headline a show with Journey on August 1 at Hersheypark Stadium with the Band Perry and Cassadee Pope as openers.
 In 2016, Rascal Flatts celebrated a career milestone of 10 million tickets sold.
 As of 2020, Rascal Flatts had sold over 11 million concert tickets.